Updated: February 2022

 What Is the Solar Tax Credit?

-Otherwise known as the solar investment tax credit, federal investment tax credit, or ITC for short, this tax credit gives the solar system owner the ability to deduct 26% of the system cost from taxes owed.
+Otherwise known as the solar investment tax credit, federal investment tax credit, or ITC for short, this tax credit gives a solar system owner the ability to deduct 26% of the system cost from taxes owed.
+Solar Energy Storage that is installed in the same year as the solar energy system counts towards the tax credit too.

 For a long time, the tax credit allowed you to recoup 30% of solar system costs.